karthik-d/room-slot-booking/README.md

   ```

   * This should get the server running.
 The address to the website will be displayed in the terminal.
-  * Open the http web address in a browser (preferably Mozilla Firefox).
+  * Open the HTTP web address in a browser.
-  * The website can be navigated from here on.
-  * Hit `ctr+c` in the teminal to stop the server.
+  * Hit `ctrl+c` in the teminal to stop the server.

 ### Running the TestCases
   To run the automated test cases,